Ezemichae/HR-Employee-Attrition-SQL-Analysis/README.md

 ## Project Overview

-This project analyzes an HR Employee Attrition dataset using MySQL to identify factors contributing to employee turnover.
+This project analyzes a HR Employee Attrition dataset using MySQL to identify factors contributing to employee turnover.

 ## Business Questions